Looking for the best things to do in Santa Barbara?

 Harbor House Inn features studio units in a highly-rated property located one block from West Beach, between Stearn’s Wharf and the Santa Barbara Harbor.
 Rooms are spacious and well-appointed, and wifi and parking are free.
 Beach gear and bikes are complimentary during your stay.
 Book a stay here!

 Santa Barbara Inn offers upscale, beautifully-furnished guest rooms in a property just across the street from East Beach.
-Bathrooms are large and well-appointed and outdoor spaces are super realxing, with fire pits and views of the water.
+Bathrooms are large and well-appointed and outdoor spaces are super relaxing, with fire pits and views of the water.
 Some rooms have full ocean views, others have partial views.
 Book a stay here!

 Special occasion splurge?
 Check out the Belmond El Encanto, which offers suites and bungalows dotted about seven beautifully-landscaped acres with stunning views over Santa Barbara and the Pacific Ocean.
 The hotel features a large zero-edge outdoor pool and an onsite spa.
 Book a stay here!